To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 As for the conversation itself, it’s quite different than your typical trip to the cancer clinic.

 “Except for very briefly touching base about it, we don’t talk about chemo and we don’t talk about treatment plans,” said Cathy Lee-Miller, MD, a pediatric hematologist/oncologist at UW Carbone, who also sees patients through the AYA Oncology Program.
 “We really get to know these patients and understand how their cancer diagnosis is affecting all the other parts of their lives.”

 That usually means asking more open-ended questions, and facilitating discussion about broader issues brought about by a cancer diagnosis at a young age.
 Even when physical discomfort or pain is discussed, it’s reframed in a way that doesn’t rely on numbers or data points.

 “In the AYA clinic visit model, it’s more like, ‘tell me about how your pain has affected your life and what you’re able to do,’” Lee-Miller said.
 “That way, we can help address those issues now so you’re not limited by them 15 or 20 years down the road.”

-Ultimately, both Parkes and Lee-Miller are thrilled to be able to offer a service that’s unique to Wisconsin, and look forward to seeing more patients as the year goes on.
+Ultimately, Lee-Miller is thrilled to be able to offer a service that’s unique to Wisconsin, and looks forward to seeing more patients.